 Seattle Public Utilities (SPU) will redevelop the old South Recycling and Disposal Station site, located near the intersection of 5th Avenue South and South Kenyon Street in Seattle.
 This 10-acre site is owned by SPU and will be redeveloped to include a recycling and reuse center and the existing household hazardous waste facility, which will be incorporated into the redeveloped site.
-A new pedestrian path on 5th Avenue South will extend the path that is already north of the site.
-Solid waste trailer/tractor parking and a decant facility will also be onsite for SPU and City use only, not open to the public.
+A new pedestrian path on 5th Avenue South will extend the existing path north of the site.
+Solid waste trailer and tractor parking will also be onsite for SPU and City use only.

 Over the course of 2017, the project team conducted a reevaluation of the project.